Alexix24/geicar/general/how_to_use.md

 5. Control the car with LT, RT, and the left joystick
 6. Press "B" to stop the car

+## iii.
+ROS2 tips

-## See all messages exchanged by ROS nodes (including sensors data)
+### See all messages exchanged by ROS nodes (including sensors data)
 Once you have started the nodes (step n°3 and/or step n°5), you can see the different topics and messages published

 In a Raspberry Pi terminal or in a Jetson Nano terminal :
-1. You can see see all the topics (sometimes you need to run this command twice) :
+1. You can see the list of all the topics (sometimes you need to run this command twice) :
 ```sh
 ros2 topic list
 ```
-3. You can display the messages published in the topic :
+2. You can display the messages published in the topic :
 ```sh
 ros2 topic echo 'NAME_OF_THE_TOPIC'
 ```